-So the gang of cousins decided we needed a mid week retreat at The Retreat, Madh Island.
-Mid week since one cousin works on weekends, and there’s less of a crowd holidaying.
+So the gang of cousins decided we needed a mid-week retreat at The Retreat Hotel in Madh Island.
+Midweek since one cousin works on weekends, and there’s less of a crowd holidaying.
 Anyway we got there on the 8th of March at around 11 am, and were greeted with welcome drinks of either kiwi or blackcurrant.
 Somehow the hotel seemed to have forgotten that it was Women’s Day.
 Nothing was done to celebrate that.

 After walking through a slightly musty corridor, the courteous staff deposited us in rooms that were spacious and well furnished.
 However, the bathrooms required serious refurbishing.
 The bathroom in one room had an opening in the ceiling where the light bulb was.
 Paint was peeling off the bathroom ceilings in all 4 rooms, the wood was coming off the door posts, and the floor didn’t look too good either.

 Yet, the views from the room were good and unobstructed by buildings or apartments.
 On three sides of The Retreat we found a lot of greenery, and Mumbai in the distance.